stopipv/isdi/README.md

 ## TODO
 1. https://docs.google.com/document/d/1fy6RTo9Gc0rBUBHAhKfSmqI99PSPCBsAdEUIbpGIkzQ/edit
-2. How to figure out off-store apps in Android and iOS?
+2. ~How to figure out off-store apps in Android and iOS?
+Check the installer in `adb shell pm packages -i`~
 3. For iOS, how to find out app installation dates, resource usage, etc?
-4. Update the `data/` with new labellings.
+4. Explore viability of [WebUSB](https://github.com/WICG/webusb) and [WebADB](https://github.com/webadb/webadb.js).

 See [notes.md](notes.md) for other developer helps.